We’ve had requests for this post so here it is: Tips from moms who’ve been there: How to Homeschool Middle School!

 We 7Sisters homeschooled kids through elementary, middle and high school.
 That’s a long time and we loved it (most days)!
 We spend a lot of time on high school curriculum and how-tos but we haven’t forgotten the elementary kids (check out our delightful classic literature activity guides for young readers).

 We haven’t forgotten the homeschool middle schoolers, either!
 We get requests often about how we homeschooled middle school that we decided to share.
-(Here’s a freebie with our thoughts on Marvelous Middle School.)
+(Here’s our thoughts on Marvelous Middle School.)
 We also highly recommend this comprehensive post about homeschooling middle school from our friend, Misty, at Year Round Homeschooling.

 How to Homeschool Middle School, the 7Sisters Way!